stanfordnlp/stanza-train/README.md

 ## Load Trained Processors

-Loading your trained processors is as simple as providing the path for trained model.
+Loading the trained processor only requires the path for the trained model.
+Here we provide an example to load trained `Tokenize` processor:

 ```python
 >>> import stanza